Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 If you are using coffee grounds too often on your money tree, it can have stunted growth.

 Therefore, you need to check the soil’s pH level now and then to make sure it is not becoming too acidic for your plant.
-If it becomes too acidic, you will need to repot your plant in a fresh soil mix.
+If it becomes too acidic, repot your plant in a fresh soil mix.

 Moisture retention